13th Guards Poltavaskaya

 REAR.

-The two messenger/runners would normally fall in at the end of the Section(s) with the least men.
+The two messenger/runners would normally fall in at the rear of the platoon, to the left of the Platoon Sgt or on occasion at end of the Section(s) with the least men.

 KEY